dBianchii/typescript-playground/README.md

 # typescript-playground

-## I use this test and understand better javascript and tytpescript
+## I use this to test and understand better javascript and typescript